HOA Resolution vs. Amendment

 • Exercise due diligence by gathering facts and evidence of alleged violations and reviewing all details before deciding on enforcement actions.

-• Treat all members with the same respect and dignity when corresponding and interacting with members regarding violations.
+• Treat all members respectfully and with dignity when corresponding and interacting with members regarding violations.

 • Appoint a few Board members to meet with the violating member(s) in good faith, aiming to resolve the situation amicably.